 Is It Legal To Bet On Boxing In The Philippines?

 Yes, Filipino’s can bet online with legally licensed offshore sportsbooks or at the domestic sportsbook MegaSportsWorld (MSW).
 MSW offers boxing and many other sporting events to residents 21 and over that register an account with them.
-At MSW you will not be able to bet on domestic sporting events as the law forbids it but since most of the bigger names fight outside the Philippines it is very likely that there will be big boxing events that you can bet on at MSW locations.
-Filipino’s are also allowed to legally bet on boxing events with online sportsbooks if they are offshore and licensed by their gaming regulators.
+Filipinos are also allowed to legally bet on boxing events with more expansive and inclusive online sportsbooks if they are offshore and licensed by their gaming regulators.
 Online players will find several incentives including convenience, online bonuses, and portability options.
 Online players can wager on any sporting event, even Philippine amateur boxing events without the worry of prosecution.
 Advances in modern technology now allow for Philippine legal mobile sportsbooks to be played on any device, tablet or smartphone.

 Best Legal Sportsbooks For Betting On Boxing In The Philippines

 |50% Max $1,000||24-48 Hours||18+||Play Now

 |50% Max $1,000||24-48 Hours||18+||Play now